This program will help you grow and adapt with the ever-changing global business landscape.

 - ORG525: Decision Theory in a Global MarketplaceThis course analyzes the roles of leaders and managers in organizational decision making, at both the individual and organizational levels.
 In the contact of organizational theories of behavior and leadership, students consider how decision and choice theory are applied in organizational settings.
 Practical problem solving and conflict management skills are practiced through the application of decision-making tools and leadership approaches for leading change in professional settings.

 - ORG521: Managing Dynamic EnvironmentsIn this course, students will examine the factors and theories of effective change management.
-Students learn strategies, structures, and techniques for facilitating organizational change for competitive success in today's dynamic business environment.
+Students learn strategies, structures, and techniques for facilitating organizational change for competitive success in today's dynamic business, government, global, and nonprofit environments.

 - ORG515: Dynamics of Power in OrganizationsFocus on the influence of power in the organization.
 Examine the role of leadership and human behavior related to power issues encountered in organizations.
 Consider the positive and negative outcomes of the influence of power as a leader, manager, and team member.